ga-wdi-pvd/rails_features_CRD/index_show.md

 In the latter snippet we're using the `todo` prefix with `_path` to link to the show route.

 These two snippets are functionally equivalent.
-The latter is the rails way.
+The latter is the Rails way.
 In fact, Rails is so smart that if we pass in the model itself to `link_to`, it'll work as well:

 ```html
 <%= link_to todo.body, todo %>